Juris Doctor Curriculum

 Full-Time Division

 The course of study in the full-time division requires three academic years of study in residence.
 In the full-time program, students should expect to devote most of their time to the study of law.
 The curriculum usually includes five days of class time per week, 14-15 units per semester for a total of 88 units.
 Full-time students may be allowed and/or required to enroll in some classes offered in the evening and on Saturdays.
+The California Committee of Bar Examiners for the State Bar of California has accredited the University of La Verne College of Law and Public Service as a 3 year full-time Juris Doctor program and as a 4 year part-time Juris Doctor program.
+Students enrolled in the full-time 3 year JD program are not allowed to graduate early or with less than 3 academic years.

 A typical three-year course of study would be as follows: